Photobook Community Meta-list 2025

 Claire Valentine McCartney is the culture editor at W Magazine.
 She was an editor at Nylon and Paper and wrote for York Magazine’s The Cut, Vulture, and the Brooklyn Paper.

 Gabriela Cendoya is a Spanish photobook collector and a photobook blogger.
-This year, she sold over 3000 books from her collection to Museo San Telmo in San Sebastian.
-They had been on display and at the centre of activities there for several years already.
-She will never be without a book, though; there was plenty at home to share with visitors this year’s World Photobook Day generously.
+This year, she sold over 3000 books to Museo San Telmo in San Sebastian, which have been on display and at the centre of activities in the museum for several years.
+In the meantime, Cendoya is still expanding on her collection at home.

 Carly Tagen-Dye assists with planning and coordination of book coverage and People.
-She writes for both print and digital platforms of the magazine.
+She writes for both the printed magazine and digital platforms.

 Mark Moorman is kunstredacteur van de Volkskrant.
 Hij schrijft vooral over series, films, fotografie en populaire cultuur.